 Notifying activity: An activity subject to this Order that requires submittal of a Notice of Intent and fee to the Central Coast Water Board prior to implementation.
 Notifying activities are activities subject to this Order that do not fall in Category A. Notifying activities are subject to all conditions of the Order that apply to both Category A and B activities.

-Out-of-kind: A resource of a different structural and functional type from the impacted resource.
+Out- of kind: A resource of a different structural and functional type from the impacted resource.

-Riparian Area: An area bordering a waterbody where surface or subsurface hydrology directly influences the ecological processes and plant and animal community structure in that area.
+Permanent impact: If the impact is not restored to pre-project condition, it is classified as permanent.
+Permanent impacts will permanently change an aquatic resource to a non-aquatic habitat type or permanently changes the bottom elevation of an aquatic resource.
+Permanent impacts can result in physical loss of area and ecological degradation.

+Project: An endeavor undertaken to achieve a defined outcome that includes activities authorized by this Order.

+Riparian Areas: Areas that are transitional between terrestrial and aquatic ecosystems and are distinguished by gradients in biophysical conditions, ecological processes, and biota.
+They are areas through which surface and subsurface hydrology connect water bodies with their adjacent uplands.
+They include those portions of terrestrial ecosystems that significantly influence exchanges of energy and matter with aquatic ecosystems.
+Riparian areas are adjacent to perennial, intermittent, and ephemeral streams, lakes, and estuarine-marine shorelines.
+Riparian areas have distinctly different vegetative composition than adjacent areas and typically include more vigorous or robust vegetative growth forms.

-Sensitive resources: Unique ecological resources with a high risk of degradation from project activities, including wetlands, surface water, and threatened or endangered species including plants.
+Sensitive resources: Unique ecological resources with a high risk of degradation from project activities, including wetlands, surface standing or flowing water, and threatened or endangered species including plants.
 Sensitive resources are determined to be present through on-site surveys.

-Temporal impact: An impact from project activities that results in a time lag between the loss of aquatic resource functions and the replacement of aquatic resource functions through successful completion of compensatory mitigation or restoration of temporary impacts.
+Temporal impact: An impact from project activities that results in a time lag between the loss of aquatic resource functions and the replacement of aquatic resource functions through successful completion of compensatory mitigation or restoration of temporary impacts through natural ecological processes or active restoration.

+Temporary impact: Temporary impacts are impacts that temporarily cause a physical loss or ecological degradation of an aquatic resource.
+The impact must be restored to pre-project condition through natural ecological processes or active restoration in order to be classified as temporary.

+Waters of the state: As defined at California Water Code section 13050(e) – Any surface water or groundwater, including saline waters, within the boundaries of the state.
+This Order regulates discharges and threatened discharges to surface waters of the state, which include rivers, creeks (perennial, intermittent, and ephemeral), lakes, wetlands, bays, and estuaries.
+For the purposes of this Order, the lateral extent of creeks extends to top of bank.
+For the purposes of this Order, ephemeral creeks are those drainages that exhibit bed and bank.